open-telemetry/community/projects/feature-flag.md

 ### Shortcoming 2: lack of sufficient context

 Most feature flag evaluation services support a concept called flag context.
-Context is a set of attributes input into the flag ruleset to influence the returned variant.
+Context is a set of attributes input into the flag rule set to influence the returned variant.
-One example of this may be the current logged in users email domain; a ruleset may turn a particular variant on for only users from a particular company.
+One example of this may be the current logged in users email domain; a rule set may turn a particular variant on for only users from a particular company.
 The current experimental semantic conventions currently do not address this concept.

 ### Shortcoming 3: lack of metric support